graphiti-api/graphiti/ruby/writes/strong-resources.md

 overview.

 <blockquote>
-  Note: a common issue is allowing an input to be `null`.
+Note: a common issue is allowing an input to be <code class="highlighter-rouge">null</code>.
 You can define your own types, or
   {% highlight ruby %}
 # config/initializers/strong_resources.rb
 ActionController::Parameters.allow_nil_for_everything = true